arnabroy734/machine_fault_detection/README.md

 Another important observation is that **the data is periodic in nature**.
 Even if the trends of healthy and faulty data are different peak values might be same (in above graph max/peak value of TP2 is same for healthy and faulty data both though the trend is completely different).
 So simply applying some anomaly detection technique will not work. **That is why smoothening (moving average - exponential and simple) is done in preprocessing step.** Simple and exponential moving average with different window sizes are used as hyperparameters and tuned for best model performance.

 Two techniques of anomaly detection detection are used - **KMeans Clustering with 2 cluster and Isolation Forest**.
 Out of these two KMeans clustering produces better result.
+Please refer [**/log/clustering_log.txt**](**clustering log**) and [**/log/isolation_forest_logs.txt**](**isolation forest log**) for training result.

+## Project Architecture
+The predcive model should be integrated with real time data source.
+In this project real time data is simulated by **module data_synthetic** as every 1 second.
+At the begining the source of simulated data is healthy data slice taken from the original dataset, but there is also a toggle button to change the data source to faulty data slice.

+The real time data is fed to saved model to get the prediction and result is updated in the frontend.
+This process is also done at the frequency of real time data i.e., every 1 second.